Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Principle 2: Low-Glycemic Index and Low-to-Intermediate-Glycemic Load (or the Concept of Slow Carbs)

-Carbohydrates: There are three categories of macronutrients found in food: protein, fat, and carbohydrates.
+Carbohydrates: There are three categories of macronutrients found in food: protein, fat, and carbohydrate.
 Carbohydrates (carbs) come in 2 main forms: simple and complex.

 Simple Carbs: Defined as one or two sugar molecules bound together, simple carbs are also referred to as sugars.
-Sugars are absorbed easily into the bloodstream after a meal.
-Simple carbs like sucrose (table sugar), fructose, and high-fructose corn syrup are abundant in the SAD.
+Sugars are absorbed easily into the bloodstream as glucose after a meal.
+Simple carbs like sucrose (table sugar), fructose (found in fruits and some vegetables), and high-fructose corn syrup (a combination of fructose and glucose) are abundant in the SAD.
 When we eat foods loaded with simple carbs, our blood sugar levels rise very quickly causing what is commonly referred to as a blood sugar spike.
-We can think of simple carbs as fast carbs.
+The faster blood sugar goes up after eating a particular food, the higher its glycemic index (GI).
+We can think of food made with simple carbs as high GI foods or fast carbs.

 Complex Carbs: Defined as three or more sugar molecules bound together, complex carbs are also commonly referred to as starches.
-When we eat starches, it takes some work and time for our bodies to break them down into absorbable sugars, so blood sugar rises less quickly but over a longer period of time after eating complex carbs compared to simple carbs.
+When we eat starches, it takes some work and time for our bodies to break them down into absorbable sugars and non-absorbable fiber, so blood sugar rises less quickly but over a longer period of time after eating complex carbs compared to simple carbs.
 For this reason, some complex carbs can be thought of as slow carbs.
+In fact, complex carbs are a little more, well, complex than that, because not all complex carbs are starches, and not all starches are slow carbs.
+Hang in there, it gets easier soon…

 Starches: The two main versions of dietary starch are amylose and amylopectin.
 Amylose, a single-chain starch, is hard to break down into sugar while amylopectin, a branched-chain starch, is much more easily digestible.
 We’ll get into this in a little bit more detail later on but for now, let’s just make a note that foods high in amylose are generally referred to as indigestible or resistant starches.
 And, as with fiber, resistant starches are slow carbs.
 By contrast, foods high in amylopectin are generally referred to as rapidly digestible starches, and rapidly digestible starches are fast carbs.

-As with fiber, resistant starches feed friendly bacteria in the GMB.
-Because our bodies have a hard time digesting these slow carbs, they serve to bulk up stool for better elimination, do not cause a significant rise in blood sugar, and contain few usable calories so eating them helps us feel fool while avoiding weight gain.
-Slow carbs, either in the form of fiber or resistant starch are staples of Blue Zones and of the MHD.
+Like fiber, resistant starches feed friendly bacteria in the GMB.
+Because our bodies have a hard time digesting these slow carbs, they serve to bulk up stool for better elimination, do not cause a significant rise in blood sugar, and contain few usable calories so eating them helps us to feel full while avoiding weight gain.
+Slow carbs, either in the form of fiber or resistant starch are staples of Blue Zones and of the HD.

 Beans, legumes, and many whole grains contain high amounts of fiber and amylose-dominant (resistant) starch.
-They are slow carbs.
-However, how these foods are prepared makes a difference.
-Cooking some of these foods alters their chemical structure, turning resistant starch into rapidly digestible starch, and thereby downgrading them from slow to fast carbs.
-For example, potatoes are rich in resistant starch, but cooking them (which we must do in order to eat them) changes that starch into a digestible form that can cause blood sugar to soar after eating.
-That’s not good but there might be a way around this problem if you want to include some potatoes in your version of the MHD which we will discuss later.
+They are slow carbs but how they are prepared affects just how slow they are.
+Cooking some of these foods alters their chemical structure, turning resistant starch into rapidly digestible starch, and thereby downgrading them from healthy (slow) carbs to unhealthy (fast) carbs.
+For example, potatoes are rich in resistant starch, but cooking them changes that starch into a digestible form that can cause blood sugar to soar after eating.
+That’s not good but there might be a way around this problem if you want to include some potatoes in your version of the HD which we will discuss later.

 GI is measured on a scale from 0 - 100 with glucose as the reference standard (the GI of glucose = 100).
 The system of GI classification is as follows: